 There are many other factors in strength, but they are beyond the scope of this article.
-If you would like to read more, Greg Nuckols has a great write-up on all of the factors in strength and you can find that here.
+However, if you would like to read more, Greg Nuckols has an excellent write-up on all of the factors in strength, and you can find that here.

-So to get strong we can undergo hypertrophy or improve our nervous system.
+So to get strong, we can induce hypertrophy and improve our nervous system.

 The most recent science points to three main contributors to hypertrophy (muscle growth): mechanical stress, metabolic stress, and muscular damage.

-Mechanical stress occurs when you load a muscle with tension, normally through weight training.
+Mechanical stress occurs when you load a muscle with tension.
 Heavier loads mean higher mechanical stress.

 Metabolic stress occurs when you change the metabolic environment of a muscle.
-This normally happens through an increase in metabolic by-products that are created when a muscle is being pushed to fatigue.
-This is characterized by that burning sensation you get when you go to failure on an exercise or use blood flow restriction training(insert article on BFR).
+This happens typically through increased metabolic by-products created when a muscle is pushed to fatigue.
+This build-up of by-products is that burning sensation you get when you go to failure on an exercise.

 Muscle damage occurs when you cause micro-tears in a muscle.
-This happens from all types of exercise but eccentric-focused exercise creates the most damage.
+This happens from all types of exercise, but eccentric-focused movement creates the most damage.

-A proper strength training program incorporates all of these to maximize muscle growth and subsequently, strength gain.
+A proper strength training program incorporates all three of these stress mechanisms to maximize muscle growth and strength gain.

-When you strength train, your nervous system also plays a large role in increasing strength.
-There are two types of neural improvements that improve strength: motor control and motor unit (muscle fiber) recruitment.
+When you strength train, your nervous system also plays a significant role in increasing strength.
+There are two neural improvements that improve strength: motor control and motor unit (muscle fiber) recruitment.

-Motor control largely improves when you first start strength training.
-This is how well you can contract your muscles in conjunction to perform a specific movement.
-When you first start to do a new exercise you’ll look like a new-born deer trying to walk.
-Over time if all other factors stayed equal, you would still get stronger by improving your motor control.
+Motor control vastly improves when you first start strength training.
+Motor control is how well you can contract your muscles in conjunction to perform a specific movement.
+When you first begin to do a new exercise, you’ll look like a newborn deer trying to walk.
+Even without muscle growth, you would still get stronger by improving your motor control.

 Motor unit recruitment improves strength later in your training career.
-As you continue to strength train for a long period of time the nervous system continues to increase strength by increasing the amount of muscle fibers that are contracting at one time.
-This is done by increasing motor unit recruitment, a motor unit is a part of the nervous system that innervates a set amount of muscle fibers.
-This means that you are able to contract more muscle fibers during a given muscular contraction and therefore produce more force.
+As you continue to strength train for an extended period of time, the nervous system increases strength by increasing the number of muscle fibers that are contracting at one time.
+This is done by increasing motor unit recruitment.
+A motor unit is a part of the nervous system that innervates a set amount of muscle fibers.
+Increasing motor unit recruitment means that you can contract more muscle fibers during a given muscular contraction and therefore produce more force.

 Strength Gain is Movement Specific

-You will gain strength outside of this range of motion as well, but strength gains fall off significantly at ~15 degrees beyond where you began and where you ended the movement.
+You will gain strength outside of this range of motion, but strength gains fall off significantly at ~15 degrees beyond where you began and where you ended the movement.

-This means that if you were to do an isometric curl where you hold the weight at a 90-degree bend in the elbow and train there for a while, you’ll get strongest at 90 degrees, and gain some strength from 75 degrees of bend up to 105 degrees of bend.
+If you were to do an isometric curl where you hold the weight at a 90-degree bend in the elbow and train there for a while, you’ll get strongest at 90 degrees and gain some strength from 75 degrees of bend up to 105 degrees of bend.

-But sometimes injury can even happen then, when you’re lifting past your limits.
+But sometimes, injury can even happen when you’re lifting past your limits.

 Progressing the Jefferson Curl

-Once you’re ready to start performing the Jefferson curl you need to know how to progress it.
-This is not an exercise you can progress carelessly.
+Once you’re ready to start performing the Jefferson curl, you need to know how to progress it carefully.

-Like I mentioned in the beginning, start with very low loads.
-Start with a dowel or PVC pipe the very first time you do it to warm-up.
+As I mentioned in the beginning, start with very low loads.
+Start with a dowel or PVC pipe the first time you do it to warm up.

 Remember, you are training your spine in its weakest position.
-There is no need for heavy loads.
+Therefore, there is no need for heavy loads.

-This exercise is prescribed to avoid injury, don’t let it injure you because you progressed too fast.
+This exercise is suggested to help avoid injury.
+So don’t let it cause harm because you progressed too fast.

 Remember that back pain is multi-factorial.
-But being strong is a good way to cover your bases.
+But being strong is an excellent way to cover your bases.
 Get stronger in every position and reap the benefits of the Jefferson curl.